Unity-Technologies/com.unity.probuilder/Documentation~/edit-mode-toolbar.md

-## Edit mode hotkeys
+## Edit mode shortcuts

-In addition to the Scene view toolbar, [hotkeys](hotkeys.md) (keyboard shortcuts) are also available:
+In addition to the Scene view toolbar, [keyboard shortcuts](hotkeys.md) are also available:

 - `Escape` switches to **Object** mode from any other mode.
 - `G` toggles between the **Object** and **Element** modes.
 For example, if you are in **Vertex** mode, press `G` once to return to **Object** mode, and press it again to switch back to **Vertex** mode.
 - `H` toggles between the **Element** modes (**Vertex**, **Edge**, and **Face**).

-You can use the [Shortcuts Manager](https://docs.unity3d.com/Manual/UnityHotkeys.html) to change the key assignments if you prefer.
+You can use Unity's [Shortcuts Manager](https://docs.unity3d.com/Manual/UnityHotkeys.html) to change the key assignments if you prefer.